grpc/grpc.io/content/docs/quickstart/python.md

 <div id="toc"></div>

-### Before you begin
+### Prerequisites

-#### Prerequisites
+- Python 2.7, or Python 3.4 or higher

-gRPC Python is supported for use with Python 2.7 or Python 3.4 or higher.
+- `pip` version 9.0.1 or higher

-Ensure you have `pip` version 9.0.1 or higher:
+If necessary, upgrade your version of `pip`:

 ```sh
 $ python -m pip install --upgrade pip